 Find him on Twitter: @mattlipan

-Matt O’Reilly is pastor of First United Methodist Church of Union Springs, Alabama, and a Ph.D. candidate in New Testament at the University of Gloucestershire where his research focuses on the relationship between bodily practice and bodily resurrection in the letters of Paul.
+Matt O’Reilly is pastor of St. Mark United Methodist Church in Mobile, Alabama, and a Ph.D. candidate in New Testament at the University of Gloucestershire where his research focuses on the relationship between bodily practice and bodily resurrection in the letters of Paul.
 Matt also serves as an adjunct member of the faculties of New Testament at Asbury Theological Seminary and Wesley Biblical Seminary.
-Each of these arenas provide him the opportunity to pursue his passions for ministry, research, and teaching.
+These arenas provide him the opportunity to pursue his passions for ministry, research, and teaching.
 Matt is an avid writer and has published a variety of articles and essays in scholarly, professional, and denominational journals.
-Matt blogs at Incarnatio, where he takes up a range of topics related to biblical interpretation, preaching and ministry, theology, history, and all things Methodist.
+Matt blogs at Incarnatio, where he writes on a range of topics related to biblical interpretation, preaching and ministry, theology, history, and all things Methodist.
 Every subject is engaged from a distinctly Wesleyan perspective that prioritizes scripture and emphasizes the potency and potential of grace to cultivate comprehensive renewal of every person in the image of Christ.